VerticalRelevance/Monolith-to-Microservices-Foundation-Blueprint/README.md

 # Monolith-to-Microservices-Foundation-Blueprint
 The Monolith-to-Microservices Foundation Blueprint is an AWS CDK application written in Python.
 The goal of the blueprint is to demonstrate setting up a legacy monolith on an EC2 instance and then migrate to a modern microservice using AWS API Gateway, Lambda, and DynamoDB.
-Included is an an implementation of the [strangler fig pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-aspnet-web-services/fig-pattern.html), which is a way to reduce risk when modernizing monolithic applications.
+Included is an implementation of the [strangler fig pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/modernization-aspnet-web-services/fig-pattern.html), which is a way to reduce risk when modernizing monolithic applications.

 The `Makefile` includes commands for installing local dependencies, deploying the CDK application, and cleaning up.
 The application contains three stacks and the `--exclusively` flag is used to deploy the stacks individually within the same CDK application.
 This provides a phased approach to deploying the blueprint.
 This document will serve as a guide to set up and verify the monolith, microservice, and writeback function.